Jo Dyer: Christian Porter court case

 Dyer was awarded A$550,000 in costs from Porter in June 2021, and in January 2022, Porter and Chrysanthou were ordered to pay costs of A$430,200 for the case brought by Dyer, although Porter was appealing the decision.
+In June 2023, the NSW Bar Council reprimanded Chrysanthou for acting for Porter, after Dyer had made a separate complaint to them about the matter.

 Politics

 Dyer attempted to gain pre-selection for the 2001 federal election as a Labor candidate, but was unsuccessful due to factional manoeuvring.

 She is the author of a book, Burning Down the House: Reconstructing Australian Politics, published by Monash University Press in February 2022, which is critical of both the Coalition and Labor and examines the reasons behind the new Community Independents movement.

 Dyer was endorsed by Voices of Boothby to run as an independent candidate for Boothby at the 2022 federal election.
 Boothby is the second most marginal seat in the country, in which the Nick Xenophon Team gained 20% of the vote in 2016 against the incumbent, Nicolle Flint (Liberal).
 The Liberal Party was reported to be concerned about Independents such as Dyer, whose preferences may flow to Labor and cause them to lose the seat.
 Dyer states on her website that she will not be directing voters' preferences, only asking for their first (or second) preference votes for her.

 Dyer ran Writers' Week at the same time as campaigning for the election until Writers' Week ended on 10 March.
 Her politics are based on personal conviction and her bid to run as an independent is an attempt to prosecute her convictions without getting "crushed" by factional politics.

 Candidates for the Australian parliament must not be citizens of any other country.
 Dyer held British citizenship through her parents' birthplaces, so she applied to renounce her British citizenship in December 2021.
 She had not received confirmation that the process had been completed when nominations closed.
 A 2018 case involving Katy Gallagher determined that merely submitting the form was insufficient.
-She received confirmation late on 29 April that her UK citizenship had been revoked on 19 February so she was eligible to have nominated and to sit in parliament should she be elected.
+She received confirmation late on 29 April that her UK citizenship had been revoked on 19 February.
+Hence, she was eligible to have nominated and to sit in parliament should she be elected.
 She stated that if elected she would seek amendment of Section 44 of the Constitution of Australia as she said that requiring candidates to renounce secondary citizenship is an inhibitor to attracting the widest range of people from diverse backgrounds.

-Dywer received 6.54 percent of primary votes cast in Boothby, and was not elected.
+Dyer received 6.54 percent of primary votes cast in Boothby, and was not elected.